zprovenzale/CSC212SpookyMansion/README.md

 SpookyMansion and other Interactive Fiction to explore using and understanding Graphs.

+## About TA Support:
+There are no TA hours this Sunday, Monday or Tuesday, so this assignment will be more on-your-own (with support primarily done via Piazza).
+However, we've been spending recent classes discussing Java vocabulary, so internet resources like StackOverflow are going to be more and more useful to you.

+## Learning Objectives
 The learning objectives of this assignment are:
  - To continue practicing using Maps with Java.
  - To gain an understanding of Graphs.